email: oleg (at) esr.org

 Research focus: Mesoscale ocean currents, mesoscale air-sea interaction, dynamics of the upper ocean mixed layer, and satellite remote sensing of ocean salinity.

-Dr. Oleg Melnichenko became ESR Affiliate in April 2021.
+Dr. Oleg Melnichenko joined ESR as an Affiliate in April 2021.

 |M.Sc.||(1987)||Leningrad Hydrometeorological Institute, Leningrad, Russia (Phys.
 Oceanography)|